garrandall/popular-music-data/tracks/bop-gun--one-nation--ice-cube-george-clinton.md

 Gettin down just for the funk of it (Ooh yeah)
 One nation and we're on the move
 Nothin can stop us now
-(Ha ha ha ha ha haeeee)
 One nation under a groove
 Gettin down just for the funk of it
 (Bout time I got down one time)
 One nation and we're on the move
-Nothin can stop us nowwwwww.
+Nothin can stop us now.